mimiframework/Mimi.jl/docs/src/userguide.md

 end
 ```
 `TimestepIndex` has one field, `index`, which refers to the absolute index in the parameter or variable array's `time` dimension.
 Thus, constructing a `TimestepIndex` is done by simply writing `TimestepIndex(index::Int)`.
 Looking back at our original component example
-one could modify the first line of `run_timestep` to always refer to the second first timestep of `p.d` with the following.
+one could modify the first line of `run_timestep` to always refer to the first timestep of `p.d` with the following.
 One may index into the `time` dimension with a single `TimestepIndex`, or an `Array` of them.
 ```julia
 v.A[t] = p.c + p.d[TimestepIndex(1)]
 ```
 `TimestepValue` has two fields, `value` and `offset`, referring to the value within the `time` dimension and an optional `offset` from that `value`.
 Thus, constructing a `TimestepValue` is done either by writing `TimestepValue(value)`, with an implied offset of 0, or `TimestepValue(value, offset = i::Int)`, with an explicit offset of i.
 One may index into the `time` dimension with a single `TimestepValue`, or an `Array` of them.
-This may be especially helpful when working with components that do not have matching `time` dimensions.
-For example, you can use a `TimestepValue` to keep track of a baseline year across different components.
+For example, you can use a `TimestepValue` to keep track of a baseline year.
 ```julia
 v.A[t] = p.c + p.d[TimestepValue(2000)]
 ```